 STEP 9 - EMERGENCY PLAN

 (a) Has an emergency plan been developed?

 (Existing clients' Policies contain emergency plans - is the plan being used?)

+plans - is the plan being used:)

 (b) Is the emergency plan displayed in prominent locations around the site?

+locations around the site:

-(This could be provided by fire action notices, or in more complex premises may need to be more detailed)
+(This could be provided by fire action notices, or

+in more complex premises may need to be more detailed)

+Fruither estion required?

 Further action required?

 Action By: By When: